ejdostal/Data_projects_TripleTen/01_NYC_Airbnb_project_README.md

 #### The Data

-The data was spread across 2 files:
+The data was spread across 2 files: `listings` and `calendar`.
+There were several unique columns of data within each file.

 `listings`: Each row corresponded to a unique Airbnb listing.
 - `id`: Airbnb's unique identifier for the listing